 You can use some of the tokens to buy off other cryptocurrencies as well.
 Nevertheless, it’s a tradable and transferrable asset on the web 3.0 blockchain application architecture infrastructure.

-We already have storage right?
-But are they secured enough?
 All the storages nowadays are mostly centralized and they have a higher risk of vulnerabilities.
 It’s not uncommon for hackers to hack these centralized storage units and steal all your private information.

 That’s why the new infrastructure has a decentralized storage unit that ensures a better and more secure environment.